saltstack/salt/doc/topics/reactor/index.rst

 .. code-block:: yaml

-    {% if data['data']['orchestrate'] == 'refresh' %}
+    {% if data['data']['custom_var'] == 'runit' %}
-    orchestrate_run:
-      runner.state.orchestrate
+    call_runit_orch:
+      runner.state.orchestrate:
+        - mods: _orch/runit
     {% endif %}

-This example will execute the state.orchestrate runner and initiate an orchestrate execution.
+This example will execute the state.orchestrate runner and intiate an execution of the runit orchestrator located at ``/srv/salt/_orch/runit.sls``.
+Using ``_orch/`` is any arbitrary path but it is recommended to avoid using "orchestrate" as this is most likely to cause confusion.

 The Goal of Writing Reactor SLS Files
 =====================================